 - Personal Finance: 0.5 credits – Three years of JROTC may be substituted for one-half unit of Personal Finance if the JROTC instructor attends the Personal Finance training.

-- Foreign Language: 2 credits – May be waived for students not going to a university to allow for additional elective focus.
+- Foreign Language: 2 credits – May be waived for students, under certain circumstances, to allow for additional elective focus.

-- Fine Arts: 1 credit – May be waived for students not going to a university to allow for additional elective focus
+- Fine Arts: 1 credit – May be waived for students, under certain circumstances, to allow for additional elective focus

 - Elective Focus: 3 credits – Math and Science, Career and Technical Education, Fine Arts, Humanities, Advanced Placement (AP) or International Baccalaureate (IB)